gempesaw/writing/drafts/ios-appium-proxy.md

 I'm running Browsermob Proxy.
 You can use ifconfig/ipconfig to get the IP of the machine on the network.
-Note that you shouldn't use localhost/127.0.0.1 for this, since the iOS device will be searching the network for the address, so it needs to be an IP that the iOS device can see.
+Note that you shouldn't use localhost/127.0.0.1 for this, since the iOS device will be searching on the network for the address, so it needs to be an IP that the iOS device can see.

 The PORT needs to be selected at this point and manually put into the